django/channels/docs/tutorial/part_2.rst

 message does not appear in the chat log.
 Why?

-The room view is trying to open a WebSocket to the URL ``ws://127.0.0.1:8000/ws/chat/lobby/`` but we haven’t created a consumer that accepts WebSocket connections yet.
-If you open your browser’s JavaScript console, you should see an error that looks like::
+The room view is trying to open a WebSocket to the URL ``ws://127.0.0.1:8000/ws/chat/lobby/`` but we haven't created a consumer that accepts WebSocket connections yet.
+If you open your browser's JavaScript console, you should see an error that looks like::

     WebSocket connection to 'ws://127.0.0.1:8000/ws/chat/lobby/' failed: Unexpected response code: 500